ifilonenko/cs4300sp2016-kipz/README.md

 $ git remote -v
 ```
 - When you meet some problems with heroku deployment, it should be really helpful to read the build logs.
 - The Git repo should be no larger than 1GB.
-Have a look at this page https://devcenter.heroku.com/articles/limits for more the limits of heroku.
+Have a look at this page https://devcenter.heroku.com/articles/limits for more information about the limits of heroku.